-A statement of work is an integral part of contract and project management that guarantees completion of project work as per the set expectations and guidelines.
+A statement of work or sow is an integral part of contract and project management that guarantees completion of project work as per the set expectations and guidelines.
 It is a narrative description that defines timelines, deliverables as well as particular activities for a vendor that is offering his services to the client.
-It also includes a detailed description of pricing, requirements, governance terms and standard regulatory.
+It also includes a detailed description of pricing, requirements, governance terms, and standard regulations.

 - Project objectives